lauracutting/typetune/_posts/2020-10-06-mtv-the-visualization-of-music.md

 ![](../uploads/91i7blj8mal._ac_sl1500_.jpg "Thriller by Michael Jackson, released in 1982")

 Scripted or handwritten font was increasingly used on albums in the 80s, giving music a more personal feel than before.
 It allowed listeners to connect more with artists.
 Frequently a lightly weighted, cursive font was used, meaning it was harder to read from a distance.
 This implies that the viewer was expected to recognise the artist from their photograph on the album.
 This is demonstrated by the 'Thriller' album cover, by Michael Jackson, a luminious portrait of Jackson occupies the majority of the album, inviting in the listener.

+Without the launch of MTV and their broadcasting of artists, the emphasis would not have become so dominant in the music industry